SalomePlatform/MEDCoupling_tutos/presentations/src/2_medfile_io.md

 ### Families {.alert}

-- **Families do not need to be manipulated directly in normal usage !**
+- **Families do not need to be manipulated directly in normal usage**
 - In a mesh cells are partitioned by _families_
 - Each cell has a unique family ID (reverse not true)
 - MEDLoader advanced API gives access to families